Rian1010/Milestone4/README.md

 - pip3 freeze > requirements.txt
 - import dj_database_url in settings.py
 - Switch DATABASE to postgres in settings.py
-- Migrate the existing migrations to the postgres database, although there are no changes detected through python3 manage.py makemigrations
+- Migrate the existing migrations to the postgres database, although there are no changes detected through python3 manage.py makemigrations (use the following commands: `python3 manage.py makemigrations`, `python3 manage.py migrate`)

+- For the website to work on Heroku, the statics must be disabled, through `DISABLE_COLLECTSTATIC=1`

-## Amazon Web Services
+### Amazon Web Services
 - Once logged in, choose S3
 - Untick all checkboxes in 'Set Permissions'
 - Open the bucket